stooged/PS5-PI-Server/README.md

 ## Repo Setup

-install an os onto the pi preferably a minimal or lite version(no desktop environment).
+install an os onto the pi preferably the ones i have tested with as others might not work.

 boot up the pi and set your credentials then login using a keyboard/screen on the pi or use <a href=http://putty.org>putty</a> or something similar to access ssh remotely.